thcathy/strava-activity-uploader/README.md

 5. Create a new Pull Request

 ## License
-This project is licensed under the CPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CPL-3.0 License - see the [LICENSE](LICENSE) file for details